lynnfaraday/ruhoh.rb/README.md

 Give widgets access to the current *post* and global site config.

+## Popeye Gallery Widget
+In progess.

+TODO:  How to organize scripts, stylesheets, extension method

 ## Comments Count Widget

 **Broken due to lack of more widget context.**